Aayusi/C2C/README.md

 ## TRUSS ISSUES

 ### Objective:
-To make more reliable and cost effective truss bridge designs, reducing the manual design iteration(s) time from six weeks to utmost couuple of minutes.
+To make more reliable and cost effective truss bridge designs, reducing the manual design iteration(s) time from three weeks to utmost couple of minutes.